Nahuatl: Contact phenomena

-Nearly 500 years of intense contact between speakers of Nahuatl and speakers of Spanish, combined with the minority status of Nahuatl and the higher prestige associated with Spanish, has caused many changes in modern Nahuatl varieties, with large numbers of words borrowed from Spanish into Nahuatl, and the introduction of new syntactic constructions and grammatical categories.
+Nearly 500 years of intense contact between speakers of Nahuatl and speakers of Spanish, combined with the minority status of Nahuatl and the higher prestige associated with Spanish, have caused many changes in modern Nahuatl varieties, with large numbers of words borrowed from Spanish into Nahuatl, and the introduction of new syntactic constructions and grammatical categories.

 For example, a construction like the following, with several borrowed words and particles, is common in many modern varieties (Spanish loanwords in boldface):

 In some modern dialects, basic word order has become a fixed subject–verb–object, probably under influence from Spanish.
 Other changes in the syntax of modern Nahuatl include the use of Spanish prepositions instead of native postpositions or relational nouns and the reinterpretation of original postpositions/relational nouns into prepositions.
 In the following example, from Michoacán Nahuatl, the postposition -ka meaning 'with' appears used as a preposition, with no preceding object:

 In this example from Mexicanero Nahuatl, of Durango, the original postposition/relational noun -pin 'in/on' is used as a preposition.
 Also, porque, a conjunction borrowed from Spanish, occurs in the sentence.

 Many dialects have also undergone a degree of simplification of their morphology that has caused some scholars to consider them no longer polysynthetic.

 Vocabulary

 The Aztecs called (red) tomatoes xitōmatl, whereas the green tomatillo was called tōmatl; the latter is the source for the English word tomato.

 Many Nahuatl words have been borrowed into the Spanish language, most of which are terms designating things Indigenous to the Americas.
 Some of these loans are restricted to Mexican or Central American Spanish, but others have entered all the varieties of Spanish in the world.
 A number of them, such as chocolate, tomato and avocado have made their way into many other languages via Spanish.
+Spanish colonial connections with the Philippines via the Manila-Acapulco galleon trade also left its trace in names of New World crops in Austronesian languages particularly Tagalog and Chamorro.

 For instance, in English, two of the most prominent are undoubtedly chocolate and tomato (from Nahuatl tōmatl).
 Other common words are coyote (from Nahuatl coyōtl), avocado (from Nahuatl āhuacatl) and chile or chili (from Nahuatl chilli).
 The word chicle is also derived from Nahuatl tzictli 'sticky stuff, chicle'.
 Some other English words from Nahuatl are: Aztec (from aztēcatl); cacao (from Nahuatl cacahuatl 'shell, rind'); ocelot (from ocēlotl).
 In Mexico many words for common everyday concepts attest to the close contact between Spanish and Nahuatl – so many in fact that entire dictionaries of mexicanismos (words particular to Mexican Spanish) have been published tracing Nahuatl etymologies, as well as Spanish words with origins in other Indigenous languages.
-Many well known toponyms also come from Nahuatl, including Mexico (from the Nahuatl word for the Aztec capital Mēxihco), Guatemala (from Cuauhtēmallān), and Nicaragua (from Nicānāhuac).
+Many well known toponyms also come from Nahuatl, including Mexico (from the Nahuatl word for the Aztec capital Mēxihco), Guatemala (from Cuauhtēmallān).